By Eric Johnson

 Hinckley concluded by saying how ”in a very real sense Mormonism must mean that greater good which the Lord Jesus Christ exemplified.”

 I must ask what Nelson meant when he expressed “profound regret” for those who “unwittingly acquiesced” by not using the name of Jesus in conjunction with the church’s name.
-Could he have been referencing someone like Hinckley more than a quarter century who may have upstaged Nelson’s earlier talk?
+Could he have been referencing those like Hinckley who more than a quarter century who may have upstaged Nelson’s earlier talk?